tgomiero/econometrics.f/README.md

  I will try to use some techniques and concepts presented in Quantitative Economics with R; A Data Science Approachlink.
 Its PDF can be easily found by searching online.
- The main objective here will not be to present a formal approach to econo metrics.
-Instead, I will aim to provide a concise overview of the theory necessary to understand the topic, and proceed with practical examples using R, Excel, and other tools
+ The main objective here will not be to present a formal approach to econometrics.
+ Instead, I will aim to provide a concise overview of the theory necessary to understand the topic, and proceed with practical examples using R, Excel, and other tools.